jordanlgraves/geneforge/README.md

 ## Overview

 GeneForge is a project aimed at developing a robust framework for generating and modeling genetic circuits.
 The ultimate goal is to create a model capable of designing and editing genetic circuits given an initial and target cell states (e.g. from RNA-seq data).
-This project encompasses several steps, including data collection, model training, and circuit and expression perturbation simulation.

 ![Geneforge](docs/geneforge.png)